Yazdanmanesh/instagram-downloader-bot/README.md

 A way to download Instagram Reels

+# Fast Start ⚡
-  step 1 : paste you bots API token
+  step 1 : paste you bots API token in code

+  step 2 : launch it on you server

-  step 2 : Launch it !
+  step  : use it !